mitre/sample-microsoft-windows-10-stig-overlay/README.md

 # Microsoft Windows 10 STIG Overlay

-Overlay for the microsoft-windows-10-stig-baseline profile based on provided requirements.
+Overlay for the baseline InSpec profile at https://github.com/mitre/microsoft-windows-10-stig-baseline with modifications based on provided requirements.